Friday, 20 January 2017

 The Debate on the English Revolution

 Chapter 1 begins with a Debate on the English Revolution.
 F D Dow makes clear that her little book is not a narrative of the events of the English civil war.
-The first chapter with limited space gives a good introduction to the level of radicalism in the English Revolution.
+The first chapter with limited space gives an excellent introduction to the level of radicalism in the English Revolution.

 She is clear that the subject of her book has generated a lot of controversies.
-Outside of the Russian and French revolutions respectively no other revolution has generated as much.
+Outside of the Russian and French revolutions respectively no other revolution has created as much.

 Her assessment of 1980s radical historiographies is precise and informative.
 Today’s readers should bear in mind that at the time of Dow’s book revisionist historians had been attacking any historian who sought to place the Levellers in their proper historical context.
 This had been going for decades.